-Edg.
 Yet better thus, and known to be contemn'd, Than still contemn'd and flatter'd.
-To be worst, The lowest and most dejected thing of fortune, Stands still in esperance, lives not in fear.

-The lamentable change is from the best;

-The worst returns to laughter.
-Welcome then, Thou unsubstantial air that I embrace!

-The wretch that thou hast blown unto the worst

-Owes nothing to thy blasts.
+To be worst, The lowest and most dejected thing of fortune, Stands still in esperance, lives not in fear: The lamentable change is from the best; The worst returns to laughter.
+Welcome, then, Thou unsubstantial air that I embrace!
+The wretch that thou hast blown unto the worst Owes nothing to thy blasts.

-Enter Gloucester, led by an Old Man.
 But who comes here?

+Enter GLOUCESTER, led by an Old Man

 My father, poorly led?
 World, world, O world!

-But that thy strange mutations make us hate thee, Life would not yield to age.
+But that thy strange mutations make us hate thee, Lie would not yield to age.

-Old Man.
-O my good lord,

-I have been your tenant, and your father's tenant, These fourscore years.
+O, my good lord, I have been your tenant, and your father's tenant, these fourscore years.

-Glou.
-Away, get thee away!
-Good friend, be gone.

-Thy comforts can do me no good at all; Thee they may hurt.
+Away, get thee away; good friend, be gone: Thy comforts can do me no good at all; Thee they may hurt.

-Old Man.
-You cannot see your way.
+Alack, sir, you cannot see your way.

-Glou.
-I have no way, and therefore want no eyes; I stumbled when I saw.
-Full oft 'tis seen

-Our means secure us, and our mere defects

-Prove our commodities.
-Ah dear son Edgar,

-The food of thy abused father's wrath!
+I have no way, and therefore want no eyes; I stumbled when I saw: full oft 'tis seen, Our means secure us, and our mere defects Prove our commodities.
+O dear son Edgar, The food of thy abused father's wrath!
 Might I but live to see thee in my touch, I'ld say I had eyes again!

-Old Man.
-How now?
+How now!
 Who's there?

-Edg. [aside] O gods!
+[Aside] O gods!
 Who is't can say 'I am at the worst'?
 I am worse than e'er I was.

-Old Man.
 'Tis poor mad Tom.

-Edg. [aside] And worse I may be yet.
-The worst is not

-So long as we can say 'This is the worst.'
-Old Man.
+[Aside] And worse I may be yet: the worst is not So long as we can say 'This is the worst.'

 Fellow, where goest?

-Glou.
-Is it a beggarman?
+Is it a beggar-man?

-Old Man.
 Madman and beggar too.

-Glou.
 He has some reason, else he could not beg.
-I' th' last night's storm I such a fellow saw,

-Which made me think a man a worm.
-My son

-Came then into my mind, and yet my mind
+I' the last night's storm I such a fellow saw; Which made me think a man a worm: my son Came then into my mind; and yet my mind Was then scarce friends with him: I have heard more since.

-Was then scarce friends with him.
-I have heard more since.
-As flies to wanton boys are we to th' gods.
+As flies to wanton boys, are we to the gods.
 They kill us for their sport.

-Edg. [aside] How should this be?

-Bad is the trade that must play fool to sorrow, Ang'ring itself and others.- Bless thee, master!
-Glou.
+[Aside] How should this be?
+Bad is the trade that must play fool to sorrow, Angering itself and others.--Bless thee, master!

 Is that the naked fellow?

-Old Man.
 Ay, my lord.

-Glou.
-Then prithee get thee gone.
-If for my sake

-Thou wilt o'ertake us hence a mile or twain

-I' th' way toward Dover, do it for ancient love;

-And bring some covering for this naked soul, Who I'll entreat to lead me.
+Then, prithee, get thee gone: if, for my sake, Thou wilt o'ertake us, hence a mile or twain, I' the way toward Dover, do it for ancient love; And bring some covering for this naked soul, Who I'll entreat to lead me.

-Old Man.
-Alack, sir, he is mad!
+Alack, sir, he is mad.

-Glou.
-'Tis the time's plague when madmen lead the blind.
-Do as I bid thee, or rather do thy pleasure.

-Above the rest, be gone.
+'Tis the times' plague, when madmen lead the blind.
+Do as I bid thee, or rather do thy pleasure; Above the rest, be gone.

-Old Man.
 I'll bring him the best 'parel that I have, Come on't what will.
-Exit.

-Glou.
-Sirrah naked fellow-
+Sirrah, naked fellow,--

+Poor Tom's a-cold.

+Aside

-Edg.
-Poor Tom's acold.
-[Aside] I cannot daub it further.
-Glou.
+I cannot daub it further.

 Come hither, fellow.

-Edg. [aside] And yet I must.- Bless thy sweet eyes, they bleed.
-Glou.
+[Aside] And yet I must.--Bless thy sweet eyes, they bleed.

 Know'st thou the way to Dover?

-Edg.
-Both stile and gate, horseway and footpath.
-Poor Tom hath been scar'd out of his good wits.
-Bless thee, good man's son, from the foul fiend!
-Five fiends have been in poor Tom at once: of lust, as Obidicut; Hobbididence, prince of dumbness; Mahu, of stealing; Modo, of murder; Flibbertigibbet, of mopping and mowing, who since possesses chambermaids and waiting women.
+Both stile and gate, horse-way and foot-path.
+Poor Tom hath been scared out of his good wits: bless thee, good man's son, from the foul fiend! five fiends have been in poor Tom at once; of lust, as Obidicut; Hobbididence, prince of dumbness; Mahu, of stealing; Modo, of murder; Flibbertigibbet, of mopping and mowing, who since possesses chambermaids and waiting-women.
 So, bless thee, master!